Cosplay Lip Sync Showdown

 - You must include the lyrics for the song you are using so that we may review for approval.
 If the song is not in English, you must include lyrics in the original language and the English translation.

-- Be prepared to sing at least two different songs.
+- Be prepared to perform at least two different songs.
 If two people have the same song, one or both will be asked to sing an alternate song.

 You can't have a true showdown without a face off!
 Contestants will be given a song of Judge's choice prior to con to practice for the final lip sync performance!
 The top two contestants will face off at the end of the event for the Ultimate Showdown Award!